Discover Career Opportunities

 Invest in Accredited Courses

-If you are not looking to return to college or you hold a degree in another field, you might consider filling any gap in your skillset by investing in accredited courses.
+If you are not looking to return to college or hold a degree in another field, you might consider filling any skill gap by investing in accredited courses.
 The most sought-after and prestigious ones include:

-The right accredited course can also help you advance your career, and move from a junior to a senior position.
-Specialized courses can also help you access cloud security jobs and data engineering jobs.
+An accredited course can also help you advance your career and move from a junior to a senior position.
+Specialized courses can also help you access cloud security and data engineering jobs.

 Gain Real-World Experience

-While gaining a solid knowledge foundation is essential to kick off your career as a data scientist, employers will also be looking for real-world, hands-on experience.
+While gaining a solid knowledge foundation is essential to kick off your career as a data scientist, employers will also look for real-world, hands-on experience.
 However, if you are looking to land your first entry-level job in data science, the chances are that your experience will be limited.

-Aside from looking for an internship, there are some other alternatives that allow you to provide your future employers with the evidence they need, without spending years in low-paid work experience.
+Aside from looking for an internship, other alternatives allow you to provide your future employers with the evidence they need without spending years in low-paid work experience.

-Check out the video below or find out some alternative options in the next sections.
+Check out the video below or find alternative options in the next sections.

 <iframe width=”560″ height=”315″ src=”https://www.youtube.com/embed/yQvUU2YPPy4″ title=”YouTube video player” frameborder=”0″ allow=”accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>